TosbackCgusBridge-Bot/CGUs-versions/Lausd/Privacy Policy.md

+En Español

+*   Inside LAUSD
+*   Superintendent
+*   Board of Education
+*   Offices
+*   ESC Main

+*   S
+*   F
+*   E
+*   C

+Los Angeles Unified School District

+*   Home
+*   About LAUSD
+    *   District Information
+    *   District Goals
+    *   District School Calendars
+    *   Maps
+    *   Facilities
+    *   Fingertip Facts
+*   Resources
+    *   Instruction
+    *   Doing Business
+    *   Email Services
+    *   Fresh Daily
+*   Employment
+    *   Adult &.
+Career Education
+    *   Certificated/ Administrative
+    *   Certificated/ Teaching
+    *   Classified
+    *   Early Childhood Education
+    *   Jobs Open to the Public
+*   Find a School

+*   Email
+*   J
+*   Twitter
+*   Facebook
+*   Youtube
+*   K

-Thank you for visiting the Los Angeles Unified School District's web site and for reviewing our privacy policy.
+  **  Privacy Policy** Thank you for visiting the Los Angeles Unified School District's web site and for reviewing our privacy policy.
 We collect no personal information about you unless you choose to provide that information to LAUSD.

 Some of our Web pages (such as on-line order forms, conference and training registration forms, mailing lists, information request forms and other forms) let you voluntarily submit personal information.
 In those cases, every attempt will be made to protect your privacy.
 LAUSDnet cannot however, provide any guarantees as to the absolute security of your personal information.